 During the next few months, the schedule will be coming together.
 What will you be able to expect during The Summit?
 Classes, workshops, seminars, guest speakers, gear demonstrations and more.
 Keep an eye on the site for upcoming changes.

-Michele Zehr, founder of WE2 will be our key note speaker this year, and every day we add new speakers and clinicians to the list.
-As plans for the 2016 Summit come together, we will post lists of clinicians and guest speakers here.
+Carla Robertson, founder of Living Wild and Precious, and Wild and White Blazing will be our key note speaker this year, and every day we add new speakers and clinicians to the list.
+As plans for the 2018 Summit come together, we will post lists of clinicians and guest speakers here.

 For a list of last Summit's speakers and clinicians, click here.

 Since Western Carolina University is located in the Appalachian Mountains, there is no direct way of traveling to Cullowhee.
 The public transportation system is not well-developed in the mountaints, so you need to travel by air or Gryhound Bus to Asheville, NC.
 You can take a taxi or shuttle to Western Carolina University.
 Cost is approximately $28 per person for Jackson County transit shuttle.
 Cost for taxi is $100-$150.